Wildfires are uncontrolled and unpredictable. They can spread very quickly.

 Barbecues can cause fires when smouldering ash and embers are carried by the wind onto areas of dry grass.

-• Be aware that children, animals, balls or anything else may knock over barbecues, increasing the risk of grass fires.
+- Be aware that children, animals, balls or anything else may knock over barbecues, increasing the risk of grass fires.
+Keep children, pets and garden games a safe distance from the barbecue.

-• Put your barbecue on level ground and keep it well away from anything that may catch fire (for example sheds, fences, trees, tents).
+- Put your barbecue on level ground (not decking) and keep it well away from anything that may catch fire (for example sheds, fences, trees, tents).

-• If you decide to use a disposable barbecue – put it right out and make sure it’s cooled before you throw it away.
-Long after they have been discarded they can still cause fires as they retain heat after use.
+- If you decide to use a disposable barbecue – put it right out and make sure it’s cooled before you throw it away.
+Long after they have been discarded they can still cause fires and give off dangerous carbon monoxide fumes.

 Cigarettes